 data silos.
 These are places in your organization where personal data is stored.
 A silo can be a database, SaaS tool, or any arbitrary data-storage location.

-data silo contains a set of
+integration contains a set of

 We allow you to configure which datapoints are incorporated in an access request, erasure request, or any other request action.